kaytu-io/pennywise/README.md

 ```shell
 pennywise login
 ```
-this command will open your browser to help you sign-up and login into your kaytu account.
+this command will give you a link to open in your browser to help you sign-up and login into your kaytu account.

 Run the following terraform commands to build the terraform plan json file: